 - Sanding blocks, 150-grit and 220-grit

-- Walnut oil, gel stain, or brown paint
+- Wood stain or brown paint

 - Matte paint, chalk paint, or milk paint

-The first thing you'll need to do is remove all hardware and tape off any areas that you don't want to paint.
-Take your time and carefully clean the item of any dust or grime.
-Also, make sure that the furniture is completely dry before you go onto the next step.Continue to 4 of 9 below.
+First, remove all hardware and mask off any areas that you don't want to paint, using painter's tape.
+Carefully clean the item of any dust or grime.
+Make sure that the furniture is completely dry before you go onto the next step.